 Funny full circle fact: I was eventually elected Senior Class President by the same kids who had bullied me in elementary school!

 I attended college and got two degrees, with honors, at the University of California, Santa Barbara, and eventually got my MBA.

-After dreaming of becoming a movie producer, I quickly changed paths when I found out it would take almost 30 years to move up the movie ranks.
-I transitioned to the mortgage industry, and found myself, like many other loan officers, out of a job when the market crashed in 2008.
+After dreaming of becoming a movie producer, I tried to break into Hollywood.
+I ended up on sets like The Practice, where I met William Shatner, but took him to the wrong studio, and that was when I realized that famous people get angry fast.
+I was a grunt, a page, a go-for this and go-for that.
+My excitement faded when I realized that it would take almost 30 years to move up the movie ranks.
+I transitioned to the mortgage industry, made lots of money, and somehow spent it all.
+Then I found myself, like many other loan officers, out of a job when the market crashed in 2008.

 That was a tough pill to swallow.

 Two weeks later, I found the application in my mailbox, returned to sender because the postage was .32 cents short.
 I knew that the world was speaking to me.
 Bankruptcy was NOT the right decision.

 I stood there, bankruptcy paperwork in my hand… then tore it up, right there, in front of the mailbox (then I cleaned it up because I felt bad for littering).

 I made a commitment at that moment to work my way out of the hole I was in.